nicolargo/glances/docs/cmds.rst

 .. option:: --hide-kernel-threads

-    hide kernel threads in process list
+    hide kernel threads in process list (not available on Windows)

 .. option:: --tree

-    display processes as a tree
+    display processes as a tree (Linux only)

 .. option:: -b, --byte